One dead, 4 injured in 'accidental' explosion at Wood River ethanol plant

 One person died and four people were injured Monday in an explosion at an ethanol plant in Wood River, a town of 1,200 that sits about 15 miles southwest of Grand Island.

-One employee was pronounced dead at the Green Plains ethanol plant Monday afternoon following an explosion involving a liquid holding tank, according to the Nebraska State Fire Marshal Agency.
+One employee was pronounced dead at the Green Plains ethanol plant Monday afternoon following an explosion involving a liquid holding tank, according to a release from the Nebraska State Fire Marshal Agency.

-Another employee is in critical condition at an Omaha hospital, the Fire Marshal Agency said in a news release.
+Another employee is in critical condition at an Omaha hospital, the news release said.

 And three contractors working at the facility, at 7874 S. 140th Road, were treated at a local hospital for minor injuries suffered in the explosion, which was reported to authorities at 2:40 p.m.
 Monday.